-Dr Peterson is the Fred Cobb Distinguished Professor of Medicine in the Division of Cardiology, a DukeMed Scholar, and the Executive Director of the Duke Clinical Research Institute (DCRI), Durham, NC, USA.
+Dr Peterson is the Fred Cobb Distinguished Professor of Medicine in the Division of Cardiology, a DukeMed Scholar, and the Past Executive Director of the Duke Clinical Research Institute (DCRI), Durham, NC, USA.

 Education and Training

 - Fellow in Cardiology, Medicine, Duke University, 1992 - 1995

 - Fellow in General Internal Medicine, Medicine, Harvard University , 1991 - 1992

 - Medical Resident, Medicine, Children's Hospital Boston, 1988 - 1991

 - Antiplatelet in Stroke: Safety and Effectiveness in Seniors (ASSESS)